Coat: Types

-18th and 19th centuries
+Eighteenth and nineteenth centuries

 Men's

 Some of these styles are still worn.
 Note that for this period, only coats of the under-coat variety are listed, and overcoats are excluded.

 Women's

 Modern

 The terms coat and jacket are both used around the world.
 The modern terms "jacket" and "coat" are often used interchangeably as terms, although the term "coat" tends to be used to refer to longer garments.